myUsername995/Compass-and-straight-edge-construction-simulator/README.md

 # Main controls:
 Left click to start drawing a line and left click again to end it
 Right click to just place a single point
-Shift and left click to remove lines
+Shift and left click to remove lines and arcs
 Shift and right click to remove points

 # Controls: